 It turns out that most women trade up to health clubs for one principle reason.
 When they are at home it’s too easy to find an excuse for not working out.
 Conversely, women who use home exercise programs do so primarily for the time saving, lower costs, and privacy.

-Curves built its blue ocean by drawing on the distinctive strengths of these two strategic groups, eliminating and reducing everything else – all the aspects of the traditional health club that are of little interest to the broad mass of women: the profusion of special machines, food, spa, pool and even locker rooms.
+Curves built its blue ocean by drawing on the distinctive strengths of these two strategic groups, eliminating and reducing everything else.

-The experience in a Curves club is entirely different from that in a typical health club.
-The member enters the exercise room where the machines (typically about ten) are arranged, not in rows facing a television as in the health club, but in a circle to facilitate interchange amongst members, making the experience fun.
-The Quickfit training system uses hydraulic exercise machines, which need no adjusting, are safe, simple to use, and nonthreatening.
-Specifically designed for women, these machines reduce impact stress and build strength and muscle.
-While exercising, members can talk and support one and other, and the social, nonjudgmental atmosphere is totally different from that of a typical health club.
-There are few if any mirrors on the wall, and there are no men staring at you.
-The result of reducing and focusing service on the essentials is that prices fall to around $30 per month, opening the market to the broad mass of women.
-Curves’ tag line could be “for the price of a cup of coffee a day you can obtain the gift of health through proper exercise.”
+The experience of a Curves club was entirely different from that in a typical health club.
+The member entered the exercise room where the machines (typically about ten) were arranged not in rows facing a television as in the health club, but in a circle to facilitate interchange amongst members, making the experience fun.
+The Quickfit training system used hydraulic exercise machines, which need no adjusting and were safe, simple to use, and nonthreatening.
+While exercising, members could talk and support one another, and the social, nonjudgmental atmosphere was totally different from that of a typical health club.
+There were few if any mirrors on the wall, and there were no men staring at you.
+The result of reducing and focusing service on the essentials was that prices fell to a fraction of the cost of a traditional health club, opening the market to the broad mass of women.
+Curves’ tagline could have been “for the price of a cup of coffee a day you can obtain the gift of health through proper exercise.”